ga4gh-discovery/ga4gh-discovery.github.io/README.md

 #### Discovery Search API

+A standard for a global federated data sharing network that allows the querying, and subsequent -optional- processing of the results on a cloud environment.
+The in-development specification for this is [visible here](https://github.com/ga4gh-discovery/ga4gh-discovery-search-api).

+Planned implementations will be listed here.

 The Discovery Search Group meets every 2-3 weeks.
 [Meeting minutes are available to view here](https://docs.google.com/document/d/1lzN_pu8tATZXUvDtFKSG7IevE5TWLfFz0tdKfgtUSzU/edit?usp=sharing).

 #### Discovery Networks API

+This sepcification is in development.

 The Discovery Network Group meets every 4 weeks.
 [Meeting minutes are available to view here](https://docs.google.com/document/d/1xVXs-isSY_bX6uzUwuAX_L6qW7lKQAf8JZvZuXK6sTg/edit?usp=sharing).